 Upgrades to the newest version are included free of charge with your Customer Care Program.

 Customers in versions older than Freezerworks 2015 may require development assistance to upgrade to the most current version.
 This assistance is not included in your Customer Care Program but is not always necessary.
-Please contact your account manager if you are in a version older than Freezerworks 2015 to see if your upgrade may need a developer.
+Please contact your account executive if you are in a version older than Freezerworks 2015 to see if your upgrade may need a developer.

 If you work in a validated environment, you may consider pairing our IQ/OQ Validation Package with your upgrade.